| AS QUICK AS CAN BE based on

 "What about ideas or theories?
 Do you have any?"

 "Are you asking why she did it?
 It's obvious?
 She was drunk and/or doped up on something lethal.
 Ask anyone, especially Carol.
-Koa ruined Carol's last number, made her look a bigger fool than she is.
+Koa ruined Carol's last number, made her look a bigger amateur than she is.
 Poor theater but that was Koa and the more stoned, the more so.
 I assume she simply overdosed."
 Russell's eyes were black, bloodshot slits.
-"Ms Dailey must be feeling pretty punk at this juncture," she said and laughed in a nasty way. "suicide's hard to upstage."
+"Ms. Knight must be feeling pretty punk at this juncture," she said and laughed in a nasty way.
+"Suicide is hard to upstage."

 "I assure you it was not suicide," said Lee.